|3. The Gods and Religions of Planet Earth

 To say that "there is only one god - the Father, Son, and Holy Ghost", is irrational, or bad math.

-Blindly believing what was written in a book by some ancient man or men is irrational.
+Blindly believing everything that was written in a book by some ancient earthlings is irrational.

 Believing that the universe, the world, and the human species were created in 6 days, despite the